-However if you want to maximise yield a more controlled approach is required.
-The adult group can still be conditioned together but a smaller aquarium should also be set up and filled with mature water.
-This should be very dimly lit and the base covered with some kind of mesh of a large enough grade so that the eggs can fall through but small enough so that the adults cannot reach them.
+This should be dimly-lit and the base covered with some kind of mesh of a large enough grade so that the eggs can fall through but small enough so that the adults cannot reach them.

-One of the most ubiquitous species in the hobby and several ornamental strains are available including ‘long-finned’, ‘golden’, ‘albino‘, and ‘super red’, for which care is identical to that of the ‘standard’ fish.
-Unfortunately the degree of inbreeding amongst farm-bred stock has resulted in a situation whereby many of the fish available today are genetically weak and prone to disease or develop physical deformities.
+Unfortunately inbreeding among farm-bred stock has resulted in a situation whereby many of the fish available today are genetically weak and prone to disease or develop physical deformities.

-We’ve also seen some of the more colourful forms mislabelled as Aphyocypris pooni, a name currently considered a junior synonym of T. albonubes, or A. lini, chosen as a replacement for A. pooni by Weitzman & Chan (1966) and representing an unrelated species.
+We’ve also seen some of the more colourful forms mislabelled as Aphyocypris pooni, a name currently considered a junior synonym of T. albonubes, or A. lini, chosen as a replacement for A. pooni by Weitzman & Chan (1966) and referring to an unrelated species.

 T. albonubes was discovered by a Chinese scoutmaster named Tan Kam Fei in 1932 who passed some specimens on to a local fisheries station, and the director of the station chose to honour the collector by naming the newly-erected genus in his honour.

 A fourth species, currently known only as T. sp.
-‘Vietnam’ appeared in the aquarium trade during 2010 and has been occasionally available in extremely limited numbers.
+‘Vietnam’ appeared in the aquarium trade during 2010 and has been available in limited numbers.

-The species available to hobbyists are easy to tell apart.
 T. albonubes is noticeably larger than T. micagemmae and T. sp.
-‘Vietnam’, and exhibits an overall reddish-brown colouration in the body that is lacking in the other two whilst also possessing a relatively thinner dark lateral body stripe below the eye-catching lighter stripe.
+‘Vietnam’, and exhibits an overall reddish-brown colouration in the body that is lacking in the other two and possesses a less broad dark, lateral stripe on the body, below the paler stripe.

-In T. micagemmae the ventral and anal fins are reddish, whereas the same fins are bright yellow in T. sp.
+In T. micagemmae the ventral and anal fins are reddish, whereas they are bright yellow in T. sp.
 ‘Vietnam’.

-Diagnostic characters for genus members include presence of cornified tubercules on the snout posterior to the premaxila in males, and confluent narial openings.
+Diagnostic characters for the genus include presence of cornified tubercules on the snout posterior to the premaxila in males, and confluent narial openings.